ESG investing is a complicated area with many ethical dilemmas and moral decisions to be made.

 For most funds in the ESG investing space, you have to prescribe to a fund manager’s ESG philosophy.
 More often than not they just exclude all stocks to do with war, with no nuance.
 However, this may not be the best approach or one that is right for you.

-Nucleus Wealth allows investors to tailor your portfolio so it aligns with your ethical values and beliefs and doesn’t have the “one size fits all” approach to ethics.
+Nucleus Wealth allows you to tailor your portfolio so it aligns with your ethical values and beliefs and doesn’t have a “one size fits all” approach to ethics.

 Nucleus Wealth has a number of categories within each ethical screen to make the decision easier.
 For example, many choose to exclude the “War Worst Offenders” and “Nuclear Weapons”.
 This removes companies known to produce nuclear weapons, cluster munitions and landmines but leave the rest of the war stocks in the portfolio that are more aligned with defence.
 This would mean they own stocks like Boeing, but exclude stocks like Honeywell.

 One of our holdings is L3Harris, a US defence contractor that specializes in surveillance solutions, microwave weaponry, and electronic warfare.
-We expect it to continue to grow as Europe confronts Russia.
+We expect it to continue to grow as the West confronts Russia and the Israel-Hamas conflict escalates.
 For some investors, they don’t want to own L3Harris, regardless of the outlook.
 For others, it is an acceptable investment.
 We can understand and accommodate both points of view.

 No Arms – Worst Offenders.
 This removes companies that are known to produce cluster munitions and landmines